A554551N/RPGNotebook/Vaesen/20230603 Session Notes.md

 	- Astrid finds Johann's journal hidden in the secret compartment in his desk
 	- Sven finds weapons cached inside of Johann's mattress
 	- Johann met with Siv (another soldier from Sven's past) a few days before sending the letter to Sven.
-	- Constable Alfred Haglund arrives and is about to arrest them for snooping around
+	- Constable Alfred Haglund arrives and is about to arrest them for snooping around.
+Astrid leans on her connection to the nobility to be let free.
+- They end up following the constable to the jail anyway.
+Sven begins arguing loudly with the officer to allow Astrid to gain the confidence of Oleana, who is in the jail.
+	- Sven gets himself arrested on purpose in order to
 > [!info]- Tags
 > #sessionNotes #vaesen
 >